biotaphy/tutorials/_sources/pages/glossary.rst.txt

     environmental conditions in those locations.

   Species Distribution Model
-    A species distribution model (SDM) is a estimation of potential habitat for a particular species.
+    A species distribution model (SDM) is an estimation of potential habitat for a particular species.

   Tree
     A Tree is a set of hierarchical data.